omrhnfy560-bot/dataset-project-CIC-EVSE/README.md

+# WHERE IS THE REPORT ?
+Mennan Guder

 EV Charger Attack Dataset 2024 (CICEVSE2024)

 This repository is created for the course project using the CIC EV Charger Attack Dataset 2024 (CICEVSE2024).